-Ongoing underwriting risk for SICL is managed and monitored by the SICL Management Governance Framework.
-Efficacy of controls across this risk management framework is maintained by conducting regular reviews, continuously improving mitigating measures and reporting this control cycle feedback to the ARCGC and Board.
+Ongoing underwriting risk for the Group is managed and monitored by the SICL Management Governance Framework.
+Efficacy of controls across this risk management framework are maintained by conducting regular reviews, continuously improving mitigating measures and reporting this control cycle feedback to the ARCGC, GAC and Boards.